 What is the Customs Training and IT Grant?

 From early December 2018, customs intermediaries and traders who complete, or intend to complete customs declarations can apply for funding for training and IT.
 An investment of £5 million has been set aside for these grants to help increase capacity in preparation for the UK leaving the EU.
 We would encourage businesses to apply early.
-The application deadline has been extended and the scheme will now close on 31 May 2019, or earlier once all the funding is allocated.
+The application deadline has been extended and the scheme will now close on 31 May 2019 (register by 24 May to make sure you meet the application deadline), or earlier once all the funding is allocated.
 Applications for the training grant are particularly welcome.

 The government recognises the challenges facing the customs intermediaries sector in supporting existing and new clients when the UK leaves the EU.
 It has engaged extensively with industry bodies and key providers of customs broker services – including freight forwarders, fast parcel operators and independent customs brokers – to better understand this challenge.